 Stormwater Quality Improvement Program

-The Stormwater Utility's Stormwater Quality Improvement Section manages programs and projects with a common goal to improve surface water quality in streams and lakes throughout Raleigh.
+The Stormwater Management Quality Improvement Section manages programs and projects with a common goal to improve surface water quality in streams and lakes throughout Raleigh.
 In Raleigh, more than 20 different major streams connect to Walnut Creek or Crabtree Creek and in turn flow into the Neuse River.

 Eliminating Illicit Discharges